nim-lang/Nim/doc/manual.rst

   writeAccessToG() = 6
   assert g == 6

-It is a compile time error if the implicitly introduced pointer could be used to access a location beyond its lifetime:
+It is a static error if the implicitly introduced pointer could be used to access a location beyond its lifetime:

 .. code-block:: nim